MKhalusova/MKhalusova.github.io/content/posts/2020-09-15-naive-bayes-in-kotlin.md

 $$P(A|B) = \frac{P(B|A)*P(A)}{P(B|A)*P(A)+ P(B|notA)*P(notA)}$$

-It's outside of the scope of this article to prove why it's the same, so you can just trust me on this, or by all means dig deeper and research it further :)
+It's outside of the scope of this article to prove why it's the same, so you can just trust me on this, or by all means dig deeper and research it further.
+Here's a [great video](https://youtu.be/HZGCoVF3YvM) explaining the theorem in detail.

 So now we need $P(B|notA)$ and $P(not A)$ and we can plug the numbers into the formula and get the answer.
 * $P(B|notA)$ = probability that we'll get 10 tails if we picked a fair coin = $0.5^{10}$